THE E-2 VISA—A Great Option for Startups& Entrepreneurs

-I practice immigration law because I am thoroughly impressed by the accomplishments of American Immigrants.
+I practice immigration law because I am consistently impressed by the accomplishments of American Immigrants.

 Out of all the amazing immigrants that we are lucky to have, immigrant entrepreneurs stand out as a particularly inspiring group.
 American immigrant entrepreneurs oftentimes arrive in the United States with limited means, overcome numerous hurdles and establish innovative businesses that employee thousands of people.